2016–17 The Citadel Bulldogs basketball team

 The 2016–17 The Citadel Bulldogs basketball team represented The Citadel, The Military College of South Carolina in the 2016–17 NCAA Division I men's basketball season.
 The Bulldogs were led by second-year head coach Duggar Baucom and played their home games at McAlister Field House in Charleston, South Carolina.
-They played as a member of the Southern Conference, as they have since 1936–37.
-They finished the season 12–21, 4–14 in SoCon play to finish in a tie for eighth place.
+They played as a member of the Southern Conference (SoCon), as they have since 1936–37.
+They finished the season 12–21, 4–14 in SoCon play, to finish in a tie for eighth place.
 They defeated Western Carolina in the first round of the SoCon tournament to advance to the quarterfinals where they lost to UNC Greensboro.

 Previous season

-The Bulldogs finished the 2015–16 season 10–22, 3–15 in SoCon play to finish in last place.
+The Bulldogs finished the 2015–16 season 10–22, 3–15 in SoCon play, to finish in last place.
 They lost in the first round of the SoCon tournament to Mercer.

 Preseason

 Departures

-Several players departed the program, 2 due to graduation, 2 more as graduate students completing their eligibility, and 2 to transfer.
+Several players departed the program, two due to graduation, two more as graduate students completing their eligibility, and two to transfer.